Wireless media carry data in the form of electromagnetic signals using radio or microwave frequencies.

 - Security: Wireless communication coverage requires no access to a physical strand of media. thus, devices and users, not authorized for access to the network, can gain access to the transmission.
 Network security is the main component of wireless network administration.

-- Shared medium: WLANs work in half-duplex, which means just one device can send or receive at a time.
-The wireless medium is shared amongst all wireless users.
+- Shared medium: WLAN work in half-duplex, which means just one device can send or receive at a time.
+The wireless medium is shared among all wireless users.
 The more users need to access the WLAN simultaneously, results in less bandwidth for each user.

 Types of Wireless Media

 The IEEE and telecommunications industry standards for wireless data communications cover both the data link and physical layers. cellular and satellite communications can also provide data network connectivity.
 But, we are not discussing these wireless technologies here in this chapter.
 In each of these standards, physical layer specifications applied to areas that include: